 - Users are required to return to the Tech’s desk any items (USB portable drives, CDs, personal items, etc.) that may be left behind by another user.
 All lost and found items will logged in a record folder by a tech on duty and the item will be hand out to a DSC's Campus Safety officer.
 If a lost and found item owner inquires about personal property left behind in the Commons area, they will be directed to the Lost and Found department located in the college’s Campus Safety bldg.
 540. Lost item owner must present an ID before retrieval of lost property.

-- Computing Tech Assistants are present at all times to assist commons users with computers, software and printer operations and to see that the Computing Commons equipment is maintained in proper working order.
-Although Tech Assistants are expected to learn how to operate the software in the Computing Commons, they are not instructors or tutors, nor is there any guarantee that they will know as much about any particular problem with the software as the user themselves.
+- Computer Tech Assistants are present at all times to assist commons users with computers, software and printer operations and to see that the Computer Commons equipment is maintained in proper working order.
+Although Tech Assistants are expected to learn how to operate the software in the Computer Commons, they are not instructors or tutors, nor is there any guarantee that they will know as much about any particular problem with the software as the user themselves.

-- If a user finds an item or equipment that is not functioning properly, the user is required to report this to the tech on duty or to the Computing Commons Lab Coordinator
+- If a user finds an item or equipment that is not functioning properly, the user is required to report this to the tech on duty or to the Computer Commons Lab Coordinator

 Computer Network and Internet Acceptable Use Policy (June 2000)